Geoje POW camp: Breaking up the camp (19 May – June 1952)

 On the morning of 10 June, he ordered Lee Hak Koo to assemble the prisoners of Compound 76 in groups of 150 in the center of the compound and to be prepared to move them out.
 Instead, the prisoners brought forth their knives, spears, and tent poles and took their positions in trenches, ready to resist.
 Paratroopers of the 187th Airborne Regimental Combat Team wasted little time as they advanced without firing a shot.
 Employing concussion grenades, tear gas, bayonets and fists, they drove or dragged the prisoners out of the trenches.
 As a half-dozen M46 Patton tanks rolled in and trained their guns on the last 300 prisoners still fighting, resistance collapsed.
 Lee was captured and dragged by the seat of his pants out of the compound.
 The other prisoners were hustled into trucks, transported to the new compounds, fingerprinted, and given new clothing.
 During the 2.5 hour battle, 31 prisoners were killed, many by the Communists themselves, and 139 were wounded.
 One US soldier was speared to death and 14 were injured.
 After Compound 76 had been cleared, a tally of weapons showed 3,000 spears, 4,500 knives, 1,000 gasoline grenades, plus an undetermined number of clubs, hatchets, barbed wire flails and hammers.
 These weapons had been fashioned out of scrap materials and metal-tipped tent poles by the prisoners.
 The aftermath proved how quickly the lesson was learned.
 After leaders of Compounds 78 and 77 had witnessed the fight, they swiftly agreed to move wherever Boatner wanted them to.
 In Compound 77 the bodies of 16 murdered men were found.
 The show of force was effective in eliminating the core of Communist defiance and paved the way for the relatively uneventful transfer of the other compounds on Geoje to their new stockades during the rest of June.
 With the dispersal plan successfully completed, Clark decided to remove the POW problem from Eighth Army jurisdiction.
-According to Bruce Cumings in his book, The Korean War, U.S. forces used flamethrowers to retake the camp.

 Beginning in July 1952, the first 27,000 "civilians," in 16 groups, were extradited to South Korean control.
 In American documents, those willing to return to North Korea were referred to as "diehard communists".
 In October 1952 around 38,000 inmates were reclassified as civilians, 7,000 of whom insisted on their return home.
 However, they were all handed over to the South Koreans.
 This happened mainly because Boatner wanted clear the camp of non-soldiers.
 Koreans born in the south who wanted to be repatriated to the north were transferred to the camp on Chubong Island.
 (Note: Bongam Island (봉암도; 蜂岩島) and Chuam Island (추암도; 秋岩島) are former names of what is now called Chubong Island (추봉도; 秋蜂島).)